walsung/eks-cribl-demo/README.md

 ```
 click `yes` to continue

-If some resources can't be built, just delete them manually
+If some resources can't be destroyed, just delete them manually

+And then go to s3 bucket to delete the tfstate file before getting stucked at re-running "terraform plan" again.